Are You 16 - 17 Years Old?

 Qualified members of the CUW program are mature, honest and truthful and they demonstrate responsible behavior.
 CUWs are paid an hourly rate.
 And they get to work closely with law enforcement officers.

 The safety and welfare of CUWs is a primary concern of the Division of Alcohol and Tobacco Enforcement.
 Every CUW will be accompanied by an ATE Enforcement Agent at all times.
 All Alcohol & Tobacco Enforcement Agents are certified police officers.

-The Division of Alcohol and Tobacco Enforcement only accepts applications for Tobacco CUWs from August 1 - December 1.
-Please check back for updates or follow us on Facebook @DelawareATE for announcements.
+The Division of Alcohol and Tobacco Enforcement accepts applications for the Tobacco CUW program from August 1 - November 1 each year.

 Interested?
 Here's what to do:

 - Talk to your parent or guardian.
 You are going to need their permission.
 Share with them this letter from Division Director John Yeomans (PDF) which explains more about the CUW program.